-The Chubb coverage provided by the AMEX KrisFlyer Credit Card offers S$350,000 coverage for accidental death or permanent disability while traveling on a public conveyance.
+S$350,000 of coverage is provided for accidental death or permanent disability while traveling on a public conveyance.
 There’s also coverage for travel inconveniences like missed connections and bag delays.

 However, there is no coverage for medical expenses, nor medical evacuation.
-This is something you can’t afford to miss, so a separate travel insurance policy is almost mandatory.
+This is something you can’t afford to miss, so a separate travel insurance policy is highly recommended.